Paris (rapper): 1990s

-Paris became known in the US in 1990 with the hit single "The Devil Made Me Do It" and album of the same name, after earning a bachelor's degree in economics from the University of California, Davis.
-Originally released on Tommy Boy Records, his first video was banned by MTV.
+Paris became known in the US in 1990 with the hit single "The Devil Made Me Do It" and the album The Devil Made Me Do It, borrowing the title phrase from comedian Flip Wilson who made it famous in the 1970s through his persona Geraldine Jones.
+Originally released on Tommy Boy Records, Paris's first video was banned by MTV.

-When his second album, Sleeping with the Enemy, was ready for release in 1992, Paris was dropped from now-defunct Tommy Boy Records (since rechristened Tommy Boy Entertainment in 2002) and distributor Warner Bros.
-Records, owned by Time Warner, when the parent company discovered its incendiary content, which included fantasy revenge killings of then-President Bush and racist police officers.
+When his second album, Sleeping with the Enemy, was ready for release in 1992, Paris was dropped from now-defunct Tommy Boy Records and distributor Warner Bros.
+Records, owned by Time Warner, when the parent company discovered its incendiary content, which included fantasy revenge killings of then–President George H. W. Bush and racist police officers.
 Also problematic was the album's insert, which featured the artist waiting behind a tree, holding a TEC-9, as the president was waving to the crowd.
-Paris eventually released the LP himself on his newly formed Scarface Records.
+Paris eventually released the LP himself on his own label Scarface Records.
 Also in 1992, Paris contributed to industrial music band Consolidated's 1992 album Play More Music with the track "Guerrillas in the Mist."

-Paris signed a major artist and distribution deal with Priority Records for himself and Scarface Records in 1993 and released his third LP, Guerrilla Funk, and several then up-and-coming groups, most notably The Conscious Daughters.
-Paris and Priority formally severed their business relationship due to creative differences in 1995, and in 1997, Paris signed a one-off deal with now-defunct Whirling Records (distributed by Rykodisc) for the release of his fourth LP, Unleashed, which was released in small numbers with little promotion.
-The album contained some very explicitly violent and racially charged verses, and while less overtly political as earlier efforts, the lyrics explicitly describe racial violence when confronted with the same.
+Paris signed a major artist and distribution deal with Priority Records for himself and Scarface Records in 1993 and released his third LP, Guerrilla Funk.
+He signed several up-and-coming groups, most notably the Conscious Daughters.
+Paris and Priority formally severed their business relationship due to creative differences in 1995, and in 1997, Paris signed a one-off deal with Whirling Records (distributed by Rykodisc) for the release of his fourth LP, Unleashed, which was released in small numbers with little promotion.
+The album contained some explicitly violent and racially charged verses, and while less overtly political as earlier efforts, the lyrics promote racial violence.
 Also released in Europe with a different track list, the album featuring songs from 1994, 1996 and 1998, some of which were more in the style of his earlier releases.
 Becoming increasingly dissatisfied with the music industry, Paris retired from recording and worked as a stockbroker, cementing his personal wealth allowing him to independently finance the next stage of his musical endeavors.